 Males are hardwired to gather resources.
 Maybe you have heard the term, hunter-gatherer.
 I want to say, “You gather the shit out of whatever you need to gather until you feel the call of the wild pulse in your veins.”

 It would be great if we could just end there.
 But, it is not that simple.
 You see, as a female, I want your attention.
 I want your reassurance.
 I want you to validate me.
 And I don’t want your job to distract you from what is most important—the relationship.

 Mix together your instinct to hunt and gather with my need for your attention and it is going to be like a James Bond cocktail—shaken, not stirred.
 Conflict is sure to ensue.

 I might sound something like, “Fuck, she wants to go out on another date and I just paid for the last three.
 I am broke.”
 Or, “I have worked for fifteen years to support my family with little to no appreciation and my wife takes half of what I earn to put into her savings!”
 Better yet, “He doesn’t pay for shit.”
 Let the phrases continue!

-Bottomline: finances can tank a relationship because not only do they buy and support joint dreams, fuel fantasy, and cultivate basic needs being met, but money is also what makes the world go round (Stop arguing with that fact, all you all-we-need-is-love-commune-living-new-age-bartering-elf-pixy people).
-I am going to say it again, money is what makes the world go around.
+Bottom line: finances can tank a relationship because not only do they buy and support joint dreams, fuel fantasy, and cultivate basic needs being met, but money is also what makes the world go round (Stop arguing with that fact, all you all-we-need-is-love-commune-living-new-age-bartering-elf-pixie people).
+I am going to say it again, money is what makes the world go round.

 In simple-psych terms, your relationship to money will play out in your intimate relationships like the words of an actor reading a script.
 If you read it like a comedy and your partner reads it like a drama, boom, down goes the relationship.